 An important note about salt:

 All salt is not created equal.
 The type of salt you cook with will absolutely impact your finished meal.
-If a recipe calls for 1 tbs kosher salt, which is what “better quality” recipes would assume you would be cooking with, and you use 1 tbs iodine salt then your final dish is likely to be way much more salty than the recipe intended.
-I only cook with Mortons Course Kosher Salt.
-Ever.
+If a recipe calls for 1 tbs kosher salt, which is what “better quality” recipes would assume you would be cooking with, then you better use kosher salt!
+If you use 1 tbs iodine salt as a substitute, then your final dish is likely to be much more salty than the recipe intended.
+I only cook with Diamond Course Kosher Salt.
 That is why I can recommend it with confidence.
 Whatever you choose to cook with, be mindful and remember you can always put the salt in, but you can’t take the salt out!